 Instructions

-- Scrub the sweet potatoes, pierce them all over with a fork, and bake the sweet potatoes on a baking sheet at 450°F for 50 to 60 minutes until very tender.
+- Scrub the sweet potatoes clean, pierce them all over with a fork, and bake the sweet potatoes on a baking sheet at 450°F for 50 to 60 minutes until very tender.
 Allow them to cool enough to handle, then remove the skins.

-- Place the sweet potatoes in a large mixing bowl and use the beaters of a handheld electric mixer (without the mixer turned on) to mash the sweet potatoes.
-Add the butter to the bowl and beat the sweet potatoes and butter until light and fluffy, about 2 to 3 minutes.
-Start at a lower speed then gradually increase the speed to high.
+- Lower your oven temperature to 350°F. Place the sweet potatoes in a large mixing bowl and use the beaters of a handheld electric mixer (without the mixer turned on) to break the sweet potatoes apart.
+Add the butter to the bowl and beat the sweet potatoes and butter on medium-high speed for 2 to 3 minutes until light and fluffy.

-- Add the eggs, granulated sugar, brown sugar, evaporated milk, vanilla, spices, and salt and beat on medium speed until well combined.
+- Add the granulated sugar, brown sugar, evaporated milk, cinnamon, nutmeg, cloves, salt, and vanilla, and beat until well combined.
+Add the eggs and continue to beat until the filling is smooth.
 Pour the filling into the prepared pie crust and smooth it out into an even layer.

 - Bake the pie in the preheated oven for 55 to 65 minutes until the center is set and a toothpick inserted into the center comes out clean.

 - Allow the pie to cool on a wire rack.
-Serve sweet potato pie warm or at room temperature with whipped cream.
+Serve sweet potato pie chilled or at room temperature with fresh whipped cream.

 Notes